 Our choir offers a musical selection tied to the topic of the sermon.

-Sermon - The sermon is the centerpiece of the service, helping us as we seek the "still point of the turning world."
-Our ministers, Rev. Sharon Dittmar and Rev. Frank Carpenter, regularly offer us stirring, challenging, and thought-provoking sermons.
+The sermon is the centerpiece of the service, helping us as we seek the "still point of the turning world."
+Our minister Rev. Sharon Dittmar regularly offers us stirring, challenging, and thought-provoking sermons.
 Outside speakers and congregation members sometimes fill this role.
-You can check the sermon topic and speaker each week on our home page.
+You can check the sermon topic and speaker each week on our Upcoming Sunday Worship Topics page.

 We join together in a closing hymn.